 The number of NOAA Cooperative Institutes (CIs).
 Partnerships CIs, which are located at degree-granting institutions, play a vital role in increasing NOAA’s research capacity and expertise.
 CIs support NOAA's mission and educate the next generation of the nation’s scientific workforce to prepare NOAA for the future.

-The number of countries where you can find NOAA's stunning, global data display, Science On a Sphere® (SOS).
-Researchers at NOAA developed SOS as an educational tool to help illustrate Earth system science to people of all ages.
-Download the free mobile app version of SOS, called SOS Explorer, at www.sos.noaa.gov to start learning today.
+The number of countries that publicly display NOAA's scientific visualizations on Science On a Sphere (SOS).
+NOAA developed SOS as an educational tool to help illustrate Earth system science to people of all ages.
+Download the free mobile app version of SOS to start learning today: https://sos.noaa.gov/sos-explorer/